KarimHesham23/Beginner-Projects/README.md

 **Description:** This project is a basic counter application built using flutter.I leaned many basic things in this application.

+## Project 2: Tune Player App

+**Description:** This project is Tune Player application built using Flutter.
+In this application I learned play sound in project

+## Project 3: Toku App

+**Description:** This project is Toku application built using Flutter.
+In this application, I implemented everything I learned previously

-## Project 2: Chat App
+## Project 4: Chat App

 **Description:** This project is a chat application built using Flutter.
 I learned in this application how to use Firebase and how to implement authentication.

-## Project 3: Weather App
+## Project 5: Weather App

 **Description:** This project is Weather application built using Flutter.
 In this application I learned how to deal with Api

-## Project 4: Tune Player App

-**Description:** This project is Tune Player application built using Flutter.
-In this application I learned play sound in project